KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AlertExt by MMRIZE](https://github.com/MMRIZE/MMM-AlertExt)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - MMM-AlertExt.js: Line 17, Column 28: 'sender' is defined but never used. (rule: no-unused-vars)
+   - MMM-AlertExt.js: Line 25, Column 28: 'sender' is defined but never used. (rule: no-unused-vars)
+   - MMM-AlertExt.js: Line 52, Column 28: 'sender' is defined but never used. (rule: no-unused-vars)
+   - MMM-AlertExt.js: Line 149, Column 13: 'context' is assigned a value but never used. (rule: no-unused-vars)
+   - MMM-AlertExt.js: Line 162, Column 11: 'logLevel' is assigned a value but never used. (rule: no-unused-vars)
+   - MMM-AlertExt.js: Line 165, Column 5: Read-only global 'Log' should not be modified. (rule: no-global-assign)
+   - MMM-AlertExt.js: Line 166, Column 27: 'receiver' is defined but never used. (rule: no-unused-vars)
+   - MMM-AlertExt.js: Line 316, Column 45: 'event' is defined but never used. (rule: no-unused-vars)
+   - MMM-AlertExt.js: Line 438, Column 21: 'popover' is defined but never used. (rule: no-unused-vars)
+   - MMM-AlertExt.js: Line 450, Column 38: 'event' is defined but never used. (rule: no-unused-vars)
+   - config/config.mjs: Line 7, Column 30: 'sender' is defined but never used. (rule: no-unused-vars)

 ### [MMM-alexa by sakirtemel](https://github.com/sakirtemel/MMM-alexa)